Wandering Albatross - Diomedea exulans

 Other threats are collisions during flight with taught trawler cables which can break the birds wings.

-The answer is difficult as most of these deaths take place in the open ocean either not under the jurisdiction of any one country or of the waters of various countries meaning that international co-operation is needed to help conserve these iconic and magnificent birds.
+Preventing these deaths is difficult as most take place in the open ocean either not under the jurisdiction of any one country or of the waters of various countries meaning that international co-operation is needed to help conserve these iconic and magnificent birds.

 "The bird that made the breeze to blow" - Samuel Taylor Coleridge from "The Rime of the Ancient Mariner".